voltpop/vp-website/index.markdown

 classes:
   - landing
   - dirt-theme
-title: "Seize your potential"
+title: " "
 header:
   overlay_color: #808
   overlay_image: /assets/images/boltfist3.jpg

 ---

-VoltPopulous Consulting was founded to help empower small businesses and local organizations to build and maintain an infrastructure that suits their needs as well as the needs of their users.
+VoltPopulous Consulting was founded specifically to help empower small businesses and local organizations to build and maintain an infrastructure that suits their needs as well as the needs of their users.
 We specialize in Open Source technologies which means that costs stay low without sacrificing any functionality.

+<center><a href="/contact-info/" class="btn btn--primary btn--large"><font size="+3">Seize your potential today</font></a></center>